I have a lot of my net worth tied up in one company. I need a plan to keep my family safe and still have the opportunity to grow my wealth.

 In the old way of doing business, a business owner had to communicate with a CPA, CFP, attorney, banker, etc. Then share that info with another person on the team.
 A lot of work!

-With our way—the new way—of doing business, our unique process facilitates communication between experts.
+With our new way of wealth management, we follow a process that facilitates communication between experts.
 This way, a business owner can focus on steering the ship instead of being an expert at everything “under the hood.”

-Our 6-step process helps a business owner maximize their financial return, minimize their tax liability, plan for contingencies, and successfully transfer their business.
+Our 5½-step process helps a business owner maximize their financial return, minimize their tax liability, plan for contingencies, and successfully transfer their business.

 Edward is an executive whose technology company went public.
 He has stock options, restricted stock units and owns stock outright in his ESPP (Employee Stock Purchase Plan).
 He has 100% confidence in his company’s ability to grow faster than other companies and wants to maximize his returns.
 But he also wants to protect his family’s financial security and not put them at risk by keeping too much with his employer.
 He has college to plan for, a new mountain vacation home to finish and to furnish, and charities, including his church, he would love to support.
 We: